rafaelleiv/amex-challenge-exercise/README.md

     - Service Workers
     - Redux Persist

+  Environment Variables

+    - Implementing environment variables in the project can help manage configuration settings more effectively.
+      This approach allows for better separation of concerns, as well as easier and more secure configuration management.
+    - For production environments, sensitive information and configuration values can be managed using GitHub Secrets or other CI/CD tools, ensuring that they are not exposed in the codebase.

 ### Known Issues

 - Swagger UI is not working properly.
 The plugin fastify-swagger-ui seems to be looking for static file logo.svg in the root of the project.
 I can't find right now in the config how to remove this behavior.